mad474/b2g-fxos-misc/README.md

 # b2g-fxos-misc
-Collection of examples, stubs, oneliners ... most of them should work
+Collection of examples, stubs, oneliners ... most of this should work